helix-foundation/currency/contracts/governance/community/README.md

 ### VotingPower
   - Inherits: `PolicedUtils`

 This contract is for `PolicyProposals` and `PolicyVotes` to inherit the functionality for computing voting power for any address.
 The voting power calculation combines the amount of ECO in the last checkpoint before the voting process starts with the same checkpoint for qualified amounts of ECOx.
-There is no preferential weighting, one wei of ECO = one wei of ECOx = one vote.
+Each wei of ECO has 1 voting power, and each wei ECOx has 10 voting power.
+These voting weights presume the initial supply of ECO is ten times bigger than the initial supply of ECOx -- meaning that at genesis, ECO and ECOx have equal contributions to total voting power.
 See the [currency](../../currency/README.md#votecheckpoints) documentation for more explanation about the checkpointing system and see [ECOxStaking](./README.md#ecoxstaking) in this readme to see what qualifies ECOx for voting.

 #### votingPower
 Arguments:
   - `_who` (address) - the address's voting power to compute
   - `_blockNumber` (uint256) - the block number at which to compute the voting power.

 Queries `ECO` for the addresses's voting total at `_blockNumber` and similarly for `ECOxStaking`.
-Adds them both and returns.
+Combines them both and returns.

 ##### Security Notes
   - Will revert on each lower level call if `_blockNumber` is in the future.